joshbmarshall/payum_stripe/README.md

 die();
 ```

-### Request Afterpay payment
+### Request Afterpay, Klarna, Affirm, Zip etc payment

-Afterpay requires more information about the customer to process the payment
+BNPL requires more information about the customer to process the payment

 ```php
 <?php